AlexisWu-01/AirSchedule/README.md

 - **Services**
   - **LLMService**: Interfaces with the OpenAI API to parse user queries and generate actionable plans.
   - **ActionExecutor**: Executes the steps outlined in the action plans by interacting with various backend services.
   - **FlightService**: Retrieves flight details, statuses, and calculates travel times.
+Using real-time google flights api through serp api.
   - **CalendarService**: Manages user schedules and retrieves meeting details.
+Using apple Calendar EventKit.
   - **MapsService**: Calculates travel time and provides navigation data.
+Using apple MapKit.
   - **WeatherService**: Fetches current and forecasted weather information for specified locations.
+Using mock api.
   - **ClothingAdviceService**: Provides clothing recommendations based on weather conditions and event types.
+Using mock api.
   - **ResponseGenerationService**: Formats responses and UI components based on aggregated data.

 - **Models**